Reading the moves in the Korea chess game

 Mr Kim reportedly told Mr Xi that because "the situation is developing rapidly" he felt he should come to Beijing in person "out of comradeship and moral responsibility".

-Given how tense relations have been recently it's significant that Kim made Beijing his first foreign trip, before his planned meetings with Moon and Trump.
+Given how tense relations have been recently it's significant that Mr Kim made Beijing his first foreign trip, before his planned meetings with South Korea's President Moon and Mr Trump.

-Crucially, Xi reportedly said China "sticks to the goal of denuclearisation of the peninsula" and Kim responded: "It is our consistent stand to be committed to denuclearisation."
+Crucially, Mr Xi reportedly said China "sticks to the goal of denuclearisation of the peninsula" and Mr Kim responded: "It is our consistent stand to be committed to denuclearisation."

 This may sound bizarre, but there is a logic there.
 They would argue that if they felt sufficiently secure there would be no need for such weapons.

-The fact that Kim is on the record saying this in Beijing in front of Xi may show that the North Koreans are paving the way for a face-saving nuclear disarmament.
+The fact that Mr Kim is on the record saying this in Beijing in front of Mr Xi may show that the North Koreans are paving the way for a face-saving nuclear disarmament.